Categories

 • Anyone who has the opportunity will open a bank account in Uruguay, the USA, or elsewhere where they can keep their savings safe.

-• Most jobs will involve some of a worker’s wages being paid ‘cash in hand’ or not declared, so as to avoid paying tax.
+• Many jobs will involve some of a worker’s wages being paid ‘cash in hand’ or not declared, so as to avoid paying tax.
 This is institutionalised and very common.

 Not all dollars are created equal